The names have been changed to protect the identities of our respondents.

-What most of respondents said that because of the sense of freedom and privacy people felt online, they were more likely to show their weirder side.
+What most of respondents said was that because of the sense of freedom and privacy they felt online, they were more likely to show their weirder side.
 Our respondents talked about how many people would have profiles adorned with religious scripture, but be sending the most unholy of messages.
 They also talked about how you’d be surprised to find a large number of people cheating on their spouses.
 Some of those people even had pictures of their respective spouses on their profiles!
-Now that’s called not giving a sh#@.
+Now that’s called not giving a sh*t.

 Some of our respondents even talked about how people with different sexual preferences take advantage of the privacy to create safe spaces for themselves.
 People belonging to the LGBTQ+ community flock to applications like Tinder because of the safety it provides, compared to the real world.
-Swingers, married committed people who like to sexually experiment, can also be pretty common on places like Tinder too.
+Swingers, married committed people who like to sexually experiment, can also be pretty common on places like Tinder.
 And this all makes sense.
 Marginalized groups will find places like Tinder safe compared to the hostility they may feel in the real world.

 While most people said that Tinder is pretty inactive throughout the year, the summer and winter holidays were massively active.
-The reason this happens is because college kids and people who have settle abroad have come back to Pakistan.
+The reason this happens is because college kids and people who have settled abroad come back to Pakistan.
 And since most have used Tinder abroad, they have a more relaxed approach to online dating, creating a more active and calm season.

 Overall we noticed that most people felt the same restrictions with the online world as they do in the real world.
 Men were weird and women were apprehensive.
 But if you’re patient, you can potentially find someone important.
 Moreover, digital spaces like Tinder have given marginalised communities and people who do not adhere to the typical heteronormative standards a safe space to explore their sexual desires.